 This case is a frustrating tale that highlights the depersonalization of customer service in many companies today.
 Heather found it impossible to find even one agent at Hertz who was willing to take a close look at the facts of her case — even though those facts included the company’s own written policy.

-Returning a prepaid car rental early and asking for a refund
+Returning a prepaid car rental early

 The genesis of the problem that ended with Heather’s placement on the Do Not Rent list at Hertz began last winter.
 She booked a prepaid car rental for 89 days in Germany at a total cost of $1,800.
 However, her business concluded early, and she returned the car sooner than expected.